Search Engine Tricks for Finding Translations on the Internet

 5. Search for your term on a page in a target-language-speaking country

-These techniques supplement the WWW Search Interfaces for Translators at www.multilingual.ch, which are presented as part of my Internet Search Techniques Course for Translators at the Zurich University of Applied Sciences Winterthur (ZHW): Department of Applied Linguistics and Cultural Studies - former School for Translators and Interpreters in Zurich (DOZ) (=> Details of next course...).
+These techniques supplement the WWW Search Interfaces for Translators at www.multilingual.ch, which are presented as part of my Internet Search Techniques Course for Translators at the Zurich University of Applied Sciences Winterthur (ZHAW): Department of Applied Linguistics - former School for Translators and Interpreters in Zurich (DOZ) (=> Details of next course...).

 1. Search for your term along with common words that identify your target language